Huddersfield Town 0 Swansea City 0: How the newspapers reported the Premier League clash

 The Welsh side found themselves reduced to 10 men when Jordan Ayew lunged in studs up on Jonathan Hogg, catching the Terriers midfielder halfway up his shin.

-Referee Michael Oliver did not take long to brandish a straight red card to leave the Swans at a man disadvantage for 79 minutes of the encounter.
+Referee Michael Oliver did not take long to brandish a straight red card to leave the Swans at a man disadvantage for the remaining 79 minutes of the encounter.

-However, Town's Fevered expectation soon gave way to frustration as the visitors repelled wave after wave of attacks.
+However, Town's fevered expectation soon gave way to frustration as the visitors repelled wave after wave of attacks.

 Swansea goalkeeper Lukasz Fabianski produced a world-class save to keep out striker Steve Mounie's second-half volley while Tom Ince's last-minute header bounced up against a post.